-What is a Judge?
+What Is A Judge?

 A judge is a public official with the authority to preside over and pass judgement on legal matters in UK courts.
-A judge can preside over a case alone or as part of a panel of judges.
+A UK judge can preside over a case alone or as part of a panel of judges.

 A judge will remind the jury of the key points in the case, highlighting the strengths and weaknesses of each side’s argument.
 The judge will then dismiss the jury to deliberate a verdict.

-Once a jury returns a verdict, the role of the judge is to deliver the verdict out loud.
+Once the jury returns a verdict, the role of the judge is to deliver the verdict out loud.
 If a defendant is found guilty, a judge will deliver an appropriate sentence.
 If a defendant is found not guilty, the judge will dismiss the case.

 The role of a judge will depend on the area of law over which they are presiding.
 For example, the role of a judge overseeing proceedings for a family matter will be very different to the role of a judge presiding over a case in the Court of Appeal.